FRC1076/FRCRevolution/first steps.md

 python3 launch_revvy.py
 ```

+I followed the above steps using the SD card and Pi from a freenova kit.
+I configured Rasbian to use my home wifi and made sure I could connect to it with SSH.
+I then built the basic RR "Revvy" robot and put the newly built SD card into the RR brain.
+Once the RR bot boots up you can SSH into it and run `python3 /home/pi/RevvyFramework/launch_revvy.py`, the LEDs on the RR bot should turn green and you should be able to use it.

-I followed the above steps using the SD card from the freenova kit with rasbian already installed.
-I then built the basic Revvy robot, installed the SD card into it, and was able to drive the robot with my phone.
-What's cool about this is that you can see log messages in the console when you interact with the robot - I found them helpful when trying to figure out how the code works.
-The one catch is if you reboot or turn off the device, you need to connect to the robot and run "python3 launch_revvy.py" manually.
-I tried adding this command to /etc/rc.local so that it'd run upon boot, but it didn't work properly - I didn't spend a ton of time getting the framework to launch on boot but I'm sure there's a way.
+What's cool with running the robot this way is that you'll see a bunch of helpful log messages on your SSH console as you drive the robot around - I found them helpful when trying to figure out how the code works.
+The one thing to note is if you reboot or turn off the device, you need to connect to the robot and run the "launch_revvy.py" command.
+I tried adding this command to /etc/rc.local so that it'd run upon boot, but it didn't work properly - I didn't spend a ton of time on this - I'm sure there's a way.

-## Leveraging the Revvy Framework for RobotKitLib
+## Leveraging the Revvy Framework Hardware Libraries for RobotKitLib
 The Revvy code doesn't talk directly to motors or sensors - it talks to a [hardware controller](https://github.com/RevolutionRobotics/RevvyFramework/tree/master/revvy/mcu).
 While there are [motor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/motors/dc_motor.py) and [sensor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/sensors/ev3.py) objects, to instantiate them you must first instantiate an object that represents the hardware controller as well as a 'handler' that talks to the controller.
 Only then can you configure the individual motor and sensor ports and communicate with them.

 If you were to clone the [RevvyFramework repo](https://github.com/RevolutionRobotics/RevvyFramework) and copy the "revvy" folder from it into the same directory as your robotkitlib code, below is the code you can use to instantiate a DC motor on port "M1" of the device.
 I encourage you to mess around in a python console before trying to incorporate this into other code.

-Note that to use the revvy code you'll still need to follow steps 1-4 in the above "installing the Revvy framework", and you'll also need to do "sudo apt-get install mpg123" if you want to leverage the [sound](https://github.com/RevolutionRobotics/RevvyFramework/blob/6a59a996cb2694385f3ff5e8524bc5f721eeeb48/revvy/hardware_dependent/sound.py#L10) portions of code.
+Note that to use the revvy libraries you'll still need to follow steps 1-4 in the above "Revvy Framework Manual Installation" section, and you'll also need to do "sudo apt-get install mpg123" if you want to leverage the [sound](https://github.com/RevolutionRobotics/RevvyFramework/blob/6a59a996cb2694385f3ff5e8524bc5f721eeeb48/revvy/hardware_dependent/sound.py#L10) portions of code.

 ```
 from revvy.mcu.rrrc_control import RevvyControl